-Melissa believes in unconditional acceptance of self and others in order to work through a range of emotional and behavioral issues that may manifest into unhealthy negative symptoms.
-She offers an approach tailored to each client’s individual needs with a foundation in rational emotive behavioral therapy.
+Melissa believes in unconditional acceptance of self and others to work through a range of emotional and behavioral issues that may manifest into unhealthy negative symptoms.
+Melissa is a Licensed Professional Counselor, and offers a counseling approach tailored to each client’s individual needs, with a foundation in rational emotive behavioral therapy.
 Melissa is trained in Eye Movement Desensitization Reprocessing (EMDR), which has proven beneficial for PTSD and complex trauma along with many of the services listed above.
 She also works with children as young as 3 or 4 years of age and provides play therapy.

-Education: Dallas Baptist University, Dallas, Texas, Masters in Counseling
+Education: Liberty University, Masters in Professional Counseling

 Steve Tankersley, LCSW

-Social Work Practicum Supervisor; BIPP Program Director
+Clinical Leadership Team; Social Work Practicum Supervisor; BIPP Program Director